-Whether a Little is brought to you at your workplace or you travel to a nearby school, site-based mentoring offers powerful learning opportunities.
+Whether a Little is brought to you at your workplace or you travel to a nearby school, site-based mentoring offers powerful, real-life learning opportunities.

-Bigs with Badges: One-to-one mentoring program that connects youth with firefighters, police, or paramedics in our community to building strong, trusting, lasting relationships.
-These relationships can help children develop into confident adults and help build stronger bonds between the brave men and women serving our communities and the families we serve.
+One-to-one mentoring program that connects youth with firefighters, police, or paramedics in our community to building strong, trusting, lasting relationships.
+These relationships can help children develop into confident adults and help build stronger bonds between the men and women serving our communities and the families we serve.